armcool007/devsecops-by-WEZVA-tech/README.md

 For version 1.9 or later:
 $ kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d && echo
+#if agro is not working then do the port forwarding.
 ```
 .